Chriscbr/search-reminders/README.md

 ## TODOs
-- [High]: Fix font sizes on Google search results.
-- [High]: Fix issue with "An error occurred" sometimes appearing if page hasn't fully loaded yet.
+- [High]: Fix bug: If you open the popup too soon after opening a new page, an error will occur, since `get_metadata.js` hasn't started executing yet.
 - [High]: Add ability on options page to see list of saved pages
 - [Med]: Rename things from "reminders" to "saved items" to generalize potential future uses